Author

 Additionally, it is advisable to create a backup of volume data before initiating a manual shrink operation to prevent data loss.
 However, this backup process might also result in downtime, especially if a consistent file system snapshot is required.

-Step-By-Step Guide To Shrinking An EBS Volume In AWS
+Step-By-Step Guide To Shrinking An AWS EBS Volume

 Before delving into the steps for reducing the size of an EBS volume in AWS, it's important to clarify that there is no straightforward, built-in way for EBS volumes to be shrunk directly from the AWS console.
 It is, therefore, necessary to create a new volume and transfer the existing data to it as part of the process.